-Description The create syslog host command is used to create a new syslog of hosts.
-There are four available indexes, numbered 1 through 4.
+Description The create syslog host command is used to create a new syslog host.

-Parameters <index 1-4> - Specifies that the command will be applied to an index severity - Severity level indicator.
+Parameters <index 1-4> - Specifies that the command will be applied to an index of hosts.
+There are severity - Severity level indicator.
 These are described in the following: